Operating Ratio Meaning

 - Operating expenses generally include accounting and legal fees, bank charges, sales and marketing costs, office supply costs, salary and wages, repair and maintenance costs, non-capitalised R&D expenses.

 - The cost of goods sold includes direct material costs, rent of plant, direct labor, repair costs, etc.

-Operating Ratio Formula
+Interpretation of Operating Ratio

 It is arrived at by dividing the sum of operating expenses and the cost of goods sold, by the net sales.

 A higher ratio would indicate that expenses are more than the company’s ability to generate sufficient revenue and may be considered inefficient.
 Similarly, a relatively low ratio would be considered a good sign as the company’s expenses are less than that of its revenue.

 Example of Operating Ratio

 Let us calculate the operating ratio of GE for the year 2018.
 The details are provided in the snapshot.

 - Cost of goods sold= Cost of goods and cost of services (63116+29555)= 92671

 - Total operating expenses= Selling, general and administrative expenses (18111)+ Other costs and expenses (464)= 18575